Bake Play Smile

 Please scroll to the recipe card at the bottom for ingredient quantities and the full detailed method.

-The ingredients for jam drops.
+The ingredients for jam drops in small bowls.

 How To Make Jam Drops